polarfire-soc/hart-software-services/README.md

     $ make help

-Verbose builds (which show each individual command) are possible by adding V=1 to the end of the make command, e.g.:
+Verbose builds (which show each individual command) are possible by adding V=1 to the end of the make command.
+For example:

     $ make V=1